-South Korea is no stranger to arguments over gentrification, but the latest one is particularly stark:
+South Korea is no stranger to arguments over gentrification,

 "These shops are a key part of Seoul’s healthy functioning, past and present, says Park Eun-seon, urban activist and founder of the collective Listen to the City.